24 interesting facts about Ivory Coast (Côte d’Ivoire)

 The administrative capital Abidjan (Shutterstock)

-11. Ivory Coast has one of the world’s lowest life expectancies.
-At just 57.4 years, it had the seven-lowest life expectancy at birth in 2018 (latest available data).
+11. At just 59 years, the Ivory Coast has one of the lowest life expectancies at birth in 2022.

 12. Ivory Coast has a vertically striped orange, white and green flag.
-The three stripes represent the national motto, “Unity, discipline, labour” while orange represents dynamic national growth, white the peace, purity and unity of all citizens and green hope for the future.
+The three stripes represent the national motto, “Unity, discipline, labor”, while orange represents dynamic national growth, white the peace, purity and unity of all citizens, and green hope for the future.

 The flag of Ivory Coast